 The smallest and the most common species of woodpecker in Minnesota and is widespread throughout North America is the Downy Woodpecker.
 It's a non-migrating bird that prefers to stay within its range year-round.

 Such a bird is also prevalent in many locations, although it will appreciate well-sheltered areas in suburban yards and open woodlands where deciduous trees are abundant.

 Are pileated woodpeckers rare species in Minnesota?

-Its population shows a significant increase from 1966 to 2019, as the record shows from the North American Breeding Bird Survey.
+Regarding pileated woodpeckers, its population shows a significant increase from 1966 to 2019, as the record shows from the North American Breeding Bird Survey.
 Nevertheless, such a woodpecker is more common in Canadian forests, some Pacific Coast regions, and the southeastern United States.

 Where do Minnesota woodpeckers stay in winter?